“Home of the Heroes”. Μία συνέντευξη με τον Sinclair Hood (μέρος 1ο)

 You went to Harrow School where a number of other men who considerably influenced the history of modern Greece attended, including Lord Byron, Lord Elgin and Arthur Evans.
 Would you like to say something about that?

 Yes, you are quite right, but they were there a bit before my time!
 Well, the funny thing is that one of my direct ancestors had been an exact contemporary of Arthur Evans.
 Sandy MacGillivray found that out, but he didn’t realise it was an ancestor of mine.
 He mentions that this particular Hood had founded the school magazine along with Evans .
 I think he may have been my ancestor who was a priest in our church, the Church of England, but had poor health and used to spend the winters in Egypt.
 Whilst in Egypt he made a very fine collection of Egyptian antiquities; this was in the ‘good old days’ when there was no fuss or bother about that sort of thing.
-Among his collection was an edition of The Book of the Dead, but dating from Hellenistic times, so quite late.
-Anyway, it was quite important, and it was bought by the Metropolitan Museum in New York.
-The family had wisely sold off the collection after the First World War, which was a good thing because the house where they were kept was destroyed by fire in the 1930s, only a few years after they had sold the collection.
+In his collection was an edition of The Book of the Dead, dating from Hellenistic times, so quite late, but important for the unique set of notes added to it in ancient times; and it was bought by the Metropolitan Museum when my family wisely sold off the collection after the First World War, which was a good thing because the house where it was kept was destroyed by fire in the 1930s, only a few years after they had sold it.
 So I think it may have been that one who was obviously interested in antiquities in some way, but all of my other ancestors have been very dull.
 I have only found one mention of any of them and that was in a footnote!

 Εικ.
 2. Ο Sinclair και η Rachel Hood στην Κορνουάλη Αγγλίας (17 Ιουλίου 2008). Φωτογραφία της Mary Van Dyke.